devdogio/Quest-System-Pro-Docs/docs/GettingStarted.md

 ### 2.1 Genearl settings database

-Create a General settings database under Assets/Devdog/General Settings database and link it to your GeneralSettingsManager.
+Create a General settings database in your assets directory through Create/Devdog/General Settings and link it to your GeneralSettingsManager.

 ## 3. Setting up the player